NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/registries/configuring_registries.md

 Registries can be added using the following syntax.

-`anchore-cli registry add REGISTRY USERNAME PASSWORD`
+`nextlinux-cli registry add REGISTRY USERNAME PASSWORD`

 The REGISTRY parameter should include the fully qualified hostname and port number of the registry.
-For example: registry.anchore.com:5000
+For example: registry.nextlinux.com:5000

 Anchore Engine will only pull images from a TLS/SSL enabled registry.
 If the registry is protected with a self signed certificate or a certificated signed by an unknown certificate authority then the `--insecure` parameter can be passed which instructs the Anchore Engine not to validate the certificate.